twangodev/cca/docs/ap-literature/timed-writes/unit-2-frq.md

 - Respond to the prompt with a claim that presents a defensible interpretation.
 - Select and use evidence to support your interpretation.
 - Explain how the evidence supports your interpretation.
-- Use appropriate grammar and punctuation in communicating your your argument.
+- Use appropriate grammar and punctuation in communicating your argument.

 ### Response